The lift possessor’s responsibilities and obligations

 Repairs of defects and deficiencies

 The possessor shall ensure that all defects and deficiencies detected in the lift will be repaired without undue delay.
-The possessor must instigate the repair of a defect or deficiency sufficiently quickly if, for example, a user, a maintenance contractor or an inspector informs the possessor of a detected defect in the lift.
-In practice, the possessor assigns the task of repairing the lift to a lift repair company.
+The possessor must instigate the repair of a defect or deficiency sufficiently quickly if, for example, a user, a maintenance company or an inspector informs the possessor of a detected defect in the lift.
+In practice, the possessor assigns the task of repairing the lift to a lift maintenance company.

 Defects and deficiencies detected in the periodic lift inspections are recorded in the inspection report.
 The report is addressed to the possessor who shall ensure that all reported defects and deficiencies are repaired.
 The possessor may not, at their discretion, choose to disregard the repair of defects and deficiencies detected and reported in the inspections.
 Instead, they may appeal the inspection report in accordance with the appeal instructions enclosed in the inspection report issued.